The Fates (Moirai) – In Charge of Human Destiny

-In Greek mythology, when people were born, their destinies were written; the Fates, also known as Moirai, were the ones in charge of this task.
+In Greek mythology, when people were born, their destinies were written.
+The Fates, also known as Moirai, were the ones in charge of this task.
 The three sisters Clotho, Lachesis, and Atropos were the goddesses of fate who determined the destiny of mortals.
-Here’s a closer look.
+Much like the Norns of Norse mythology, they spent their time determining the destiny of humans.
+Let’s explore the role of the Fates and why they’re important.

 The first author to refer to Fate as a deity was Homer.
-He refers to Fate not as goddesses but as a force that has to do with the affairs of men and determines their destiny.
+He mentions Fate not as goddesses, but as a force that has to do with the affairs of men and determines their destiny.
+This was an abstract concept, but it established the idea that Fate was an independent force.

-• Clotho – The spinner who spun the thread of life.
+• Clotho: The spinner who spins the thread of life.

-• Lachesis – The allotter who measured the thread of life of each person with her measuring rod and decided how long it would be.
-She dispensed life.
+• Lachesis: The allotter who measures the thread of life of each person with her measuring rod and decides how long it would be.
+In this way, she dispenses life.

-• Atropos – The inflexible or inexorable, who cut the thread of life and chose when and how a person was going to die.
-She used shears to cut the thread and signified the end of life.
+• Atropos: The inflexible or inexorable, who cuts the thread of life and chooses when and how a person is going to die.
+She uses shears to cut the thread, which signifies the end of life.

-According to the myths, the Fates were the daughter of Nyx, the personification of the night, and had no father.
+According to the myths, the Fates were the daughter of Nyx, the personification of the night.
+They had no father, or at least none that are mentioned in the early texts.
 Later stories, however, place them as daughters of Zeus and Themis.
 In literature, their depictions often showed them as ugly old women with threads and shears.
-In artwork, however, the fates were commonly depicted as beautiful women.
+But over time, this depiction changed, and they began to be shown as beautiful, enticing women.

-They are consistently depicted as three spinners, weaving the fabric of life.
-This is where the phrases fabric of life and thread of life from.
+The Fates are consistently depicted as three spinners, weaving the fabric of life.
+This is where the phrases fabric of life and thread of life come from.

 Role in Greek Mythology

-The myths say that at the moment of the birth of a child, the three Fates determined their destiny.
+When a child is born, the three Fates determine their destiny.
 Clotho, as the spinner, spun the thread of life.
 Lachesis, as the allotter, gave that life its share in the world.
-And lastly, Atropos, as the inflexible, set the end of life and ended it by cutting the thread when the time had come.
+And lastly, Atropos, as the inflexible, set the end of life, and ended it by cutting the thread when the time had come.

-Although the Fates wrote everyone’s destiny, people also had a say in what would happen to them.
-Depending on their actions, every man could change the writings of his life.
-The Fates did not directly intervene in the affairs of the human world but used their influence so that the fate that was assigned took its course with no obstruction.
+But while the Fates had a lot of power in determining the destiny of mortals, humans also had some say in what their journey of life would be.
+The Fates did not directly intervene in the affairs of the human world, but used their influence so that the fate that was assigned took its course with no obstruction.
 The Erinyes, for example, were sometimes under the service of the Fates to deliver punishment to those who deserved it.

-To assign the destinies of men, the Fates had to know about the future.
+To assign the destinies of mortals, the Fates had to know the future.
 They were prophetic deities who, in some cases, revealed hints about the future.
 Since the end of life was part of destiny, the Fates were also known as goddesses of death.

 The Fates and Zeus